suntorch/Dazzler.Wiki/README.md

 ## DbContext
-DbContext class can be used to work with Dependency Injection Container or any other class instance usage.
+DbContext class can be used to work with Dependency Injection Container in .NET Core environment or any other instance usage.
+The below example describes how to use DbContext in the ASP.NET Core web application.

 ### ASP.NET Core Dependency Injection
-Let's create SqlContext abstract class that defines the database type that we want to use and pass the connection string that is configured in the DbContextOptions.
-Here SqlServer is used.
+First, let's create SqlContext abstract class that defines the IDbConnection type and passes the connection string that is configured in the DbContextOptions.
-Then this class will be used to create any DbContext class.
+Then this class will be used to create a DbContext class.
 ```C#
 public abstract class SqlContext : DbContext
 {